How to Apply as a First-Year Applicant

 All Graduate applications are handled through the Office of Graduate Studies, and all application materials should be sent to them.
 Applicants are strongly encouraged to apply online, however, you may request a paper application through the Graduate Office.

-Completed applications are due to the Graduate Office no later than December 1st (Chemical Engineering program deadline is Dec 15th).
+Completed applications are due to the Graduate Office no later than December 1st.
 Late applications may be considered but may be at a disadvantage in the allocation of assistance or the priority for admission.